jonchurch/hi-mom/README.md

 Clicking on a checkin will zoom you to the venue on the map

-**NOTE: Currently I've hardcoded the Local Time for Thailand, until I (or someone else!) makes this dynamic, you will just have to switch it out to the Timezone you are currently in.
-Make the change in the `main.pug` filei**

 ## Setup

 You will need to create a [Developer Account]() with Foursquare, and copy your CLIENT_ID and CLIENT_SECRET into your .env file.
 You will also need to provide a REDIRECT_URL in the form of `http://YOUR_HOST.com/callback` to snag your ACCESS_TOKEN for Swarm.
 Right now you'll have to visit `http:/YOU_HOST.com/login`  and copy paste the access token returned in your browser